idyury/BoatAttack/README.md

 **_Note:This repository uses GitLFS, to use this repo you need to pull via Git and make sure GitLFS is installed locally_**

+# Boat Attack fork
+This is fork from https://github.com/Unity-Technologies/BoatAttack The main purpose is to provide compatibility with Linux Unity and add more parameteters and logs in order to get more automative behaviour for Android devices.

 # Boat Attack
 ###### Demo Project using the Universal RP from Unity3D